X0x1RG9f/Astropi-Cube/README.md

  - I am neither an electronician nor an astronomist.
 This is my first electronic project, being used with my SkyWatcher EQ6-R Pro & PDS 200/1000.
 All your commentaries and improvements about electronics (or code) will be, of course, very welcome!
  - Dew Controllers part of my project is largely inspired by [Robert Brown Projects](https://sourceforge.net/projects/esp32-dew-controller/).
 However, code and implementation are fully different (Raspberry Pi 4, Remote Access, SMD electronics, Web App, etc.).
  - <strong>Please read carefully disclamers included in the [PCB Soldering](https://github.com/X0x1RG9f/astropi/wiki/soldering) section before anything.</strong> Soldering is not that easy (SMD, few space) and you will need skills and patience!
  - Wiki is very complete and with up-to-date information.
 Please read it entirely before starting the project or if you have any doubts!
-If you don't understand something, feel free to ask!
+If you don't understand something, feel free to ask before starting!
 My english is not perfect (and my french neither)!

 <br/>
 <br/>